DevOpsBootcamp/website/source/05_services_app.rst

 	source systemview_venv/bin/activate

 .. note:: students probably already have git?
-	discuss what virtualenve actually does, what is in it env variables, etc
+	discuss what virtualenv actually does, what is in it env variables, etc
 	they can put the virtualenv anywhere, discuss locations discuss, but don't use virtualenv tools (mkvirtualenv, use, etc)